molssi-seamm/molssi-seamm.github.io/source/index.rst

 What is SEAMM?
 **************

-SEAMM is a user-friendly environment for computational molecular and materials science.
+The Simulation Environment for Atomistic and Molecular Modeling -- SEAMM -- is a user-friendly environment for computational molecular and materials science.
 SEAMM handles the entire range of atomic, molecular, crystalline, amorphous, and fluid systems that are described at the level of atoms and electrons.

 SEAMM is composed of :term:`plug-ins<plug-in>` that wrap popular software packages and tools.
 As a result, users can create simulation protocols that include any combination of the following:

 1. **Quantum Chemistry (QC) calculations**

  - *Ab-initio* and molecular Density Functional Theory (DFT)
  - Semi-empirical using MOPAC
  - Periodic DFT using Quantum Espresso or VASP

 2. **Atomistic Molecular Mechanics (MM) simulations**

  - Molecular Dynamics (MD)
  - Monte Carlo (MC)

 3. **Helper tools**

  - System builders and atom typers for MM simulations
  - Simulation analysis tools
  - Cheminformatics capabilities using RDKit and OpenBabel